jimmyjamesarnold/annoPipeline/README.md

 ```
 python setup.py install
 ```
-any missing dependencies will be installed, may take a few seconds.
+Required dependencies will be installed if missing, may take a few seconds.

 ## Example usage: